If you are looking for an easy Brazilian cheese bread recipe, these cheese puffs take ingredients that that are easy to find. Tastes great!

 Experimenting is a key element.
 If you like it, it's great.

-Keep in mind that too much cheese can make the cheese puffs too melty while too much tapioca flour can lead to a rubber sticky kind of muffin.
+In this easy Brazilian cheese bread recipe, keep in mind that too much cheese can make the cheese puffs too melty while too much tapioca flour can lead to a rubber sticky kind of muffin.

 Brazilian Cheese Bread is supposed to be eaten while drinking Brazilian coffee.